 In 2012, test holes were drilled to determine the location of other utilities that are near where the conduit will be installed.
 The conduit will be installed by tunneling beneath the ground's surface.
 This method is called horizontal-directional drilling (HDD).
 HDD is much less disruptive to sidewalks and landscaping than open trenching.
 It is also a less expensive, faster means of replacing the electrical system.
 City Light's Resident Engineer will be on-site to monitor the contractor.

 The status of your electric cable may have changed due to the need to make emergency repairs since the original silicon injection project.
-A map showing the locations where new conduit and vault installations are necessary can be found here.
+A map showing the locations where new conduit and vault installations are necessary and a construction schedule by area can be found here.